 Quick checklist

-- Confirm whether Part 382 applies to your drivers.
+- Verify whether 49 CFR Part 382 applies to your drivers based on vehicle type and CDL requirements.

-- Keep pre-employment test and query documentation where required.
+- Keep pre-employment controlled substances test results and Clearinghouse query records for each hire.

 Why this matters